n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.redis.md

+---
+title: Redis node - n8n Documentation
+description: Documentation for the Redis node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Redis

 The Redis node allows you to automate work in Redis, and integrate Redis with other applications. n8n has built-in support for a wide range of Redis features, including deleting keys, getting key values, setting key value, and publishing messages to the redis channel.